anushthakalia/Machine-learning/README.md

-#Introduction to Machine learning
+# Introduction to Machine learning
-Solutions to all assignments in the "Introduction to Machine Learning" course on Coursera.
+Solutions to all the assignments in the _Machine Learning_ course taught by Andrew Ng on Coursera.